-Charter of the Effectiveness Monitoring Committee (EMC)
+Charter of the Effectiveness Monitoring Committee DATE

 Purpose

-The Effectiveness Monitoring Committee (EMC), formed in 2014, was established to provide the Board of Forestry and Fire Protection (Board) and the California Natural Resources Agency (CNRA) with a science-based committee whose charter is to better understand if the specific requirements of the California Forest Practice Rules (CA FPRs) and other laws and regulations related to forest resources are effective in achieving resource objectives (EMC Website).
-Effectiveness monitoring is a key component of adaptive management and is an important part of developing a quantitative understanding of how management practices may impact resources, particularly as new regulations are developed.
-With dedicated funding from the Timber Fund (AB 1492), agency funding, and state grants, the EMC solicits robust scientific research that addresses specific forest practice rules and geographies to assess the effectiveness of regulations, regularly encouraging new and diverse studies covering a broad range of biophysical categories.
+The Effectiveness Monitoring Committee (EMC), formed in 2014, was established to provide the Board of Forestry and Fire Protection (‘Board’) and the California Natural Resources Agency (CNRA) with a science-based committee whose charter is to better understand if the specific requirements of the California Forest Practice Rules (FPRs) and natural resource protection statutes and laws, codes, and regulations related to forest resources are effective in achieving resource objectives (EMC Website).
+Collectively, these are referred to as the ‘FPRs and associated regulations.’
+Effectiveness monitoring is a key component of adaptive management and is an important part of developing a quantitative understanding of how management practices may impact resources, particularly as new regulations are developed and existing regulations are modified.
+With dedicated funding from the Timber Regulation and Forest Restoration Fund (TRFRF; see AB 1492 2012), agency funding, and state grants, the EMC solicits robust scientific research that addresses specific forest practice rules and geographies to assess the effectiveness of regulations, regularly encouraging new and diverse studies covering a broad range of biophysical categories.
 Results may then be used to inform decision makers on options to incentivize or improve upon management to meet resource goals and objectives.

 In response to the chaptering of AB 1492, the EMC and a statewide monitoring and assessment effort being led by CNRA were developed to assess the effectiveness of the CA FPRs and to evaluate “ecological performance measures” in California’s forests at the watershed scale, respectively (CNRA Statewide Monitoring and Assessment Website).
-The EMC may engage in collaboration with the statewide monitoring effort where research findings originating from either the EMC or the statewide forest ecosystem monitoring led by CNRA may mutually inform and direct further research on specific CA FPRs and other relevant regulations, all in support of adaptive management of the State’s natural resources (Figures 1 and 2).
+The EMC may engage in collaboration with the statewide monitoring effort where research findings originating from either the EMC or the statewide forest ecosystem monitoring led by CNRA may mutually inform and direct further research on specific CA FPRs and associated regulations, all in support of adaptive management of the State’s natural resources (Figures 1 and 2).

 Figure 1.
-Comparison between EMC (Board of Forestry) and EPM (CNRA) monitoring and assessment efforts under AB 1492.
+Comparison between EMC (and the Board) and EPM (California Natural Resources Agency Ecological Performance Measures) monitoring and assessment efforts under AB 1492.

+Values

+The EMC is guided by values that support long-term ecological, social, and economic sustainability:

+Public Transparency

+A fully transparent, public process is built into the EMC’s activities.
+The EMC conducts business in an open fashion that encourages stakeholder input and participation.

+Adaptive Management

+Ongoing inquiry informs management, and the EMC is built on an adaptive management framework that solicits new information via effectiveness monitoring research, translates research findings to on-the-ground applications for management, and incorporates updated information into the development or revision of science-based policies and regulations.

+Sustainable Solutions

+Effectiveness monitoring research seeks to find economically, socially, and environmentally sustainable solutions to environmental management of timber harvesting activities.
+The FPRs should recommend sustainable, regenerative practices that build and maintain resilient communities.

 Goals and Objectives